Melbourne is jam-packed with fun things to do

 Sport is one of Melbourne’s passions.
 Australian Football League (AFL), cricket, horse racing and Formula One car racing are key calendar events for Victorians.

 The Melbourne Cup is known as the horse race that stops a nation … and it does!
-The Spring Racing carnivals herald the iconic Melbourne Cup at Flemington Racecourse each year and cricket and tennis are popular events at the World Class Sporting Arenas.
+The Spring Racing carnivals herald the iconic Melbourne Cup at Flemington Racecourse each year whilst cricket and tennis are popular events at the World Class Sporting Arenas.
 If you love car racing, go to Albert Park for the Australian Grand Prix when city streets are transformed into a high-speed racetrack.

 Sport is the one thing that draws locals together, in a competitive kinda way!
 Find out more about Melbourne’s sports events here.

 Melbournians head to Victoria Street in Richmond for Vietnamese food, Lygon Street in Carlton for Italian specialties, Balaclava for Jewish bakeries, Brunswick for middle Eastern delicacies, Footscray for African and Chinatown for everything Asian.
+How multicultural is that!

 Restaurants such as Kri Kri in Little Bourke Street, ‘Dish’ on St Kilda Road and the Waterfront Cafe on Southbank are my current favourites.
 All delicious examples of the benefits of Australia’s multicultural mix of nationalities.